 Welcome to the Geochemistry Group

 We share a wide range of interests and enjoy scientific inquiry and discovery.
-Current projects range from studies of early solar system processes (meteorites and lunar rocks) to studies of Earth surface processes and the Earth’s deep interior.
-Most of our work utilizes major and trace elements, stable isotopes and the products of natural radioactive decay in rocks, waters and other geomaterials.
+Current projects range from studies of early solar system processes (meteorites and lunar rocks, formation of planets and minor bodies) to studies of Earth surface processes and the Earth’s deep interior.
+Most of our work utilizes trace elements, stable isotopes and the products of natural radioactive decay in rocks, waters and other geomaterials.
 We use these tools as process tracers and to determine absolute ages of rocks and minerals.
-Isotopic techniques include Rb-Sr, Sm-Nd, U-Pb, Re-Os, and stable isotopes of Li, Mg, O, H, C and S.
+Isotopic techniques include Rb-Sr, Sm-Nd, U-Pb, Re-Os, 53Cr-54Cr (in meteorites) and stable isotopes of Si, O, C, S, Si, Li, Mg and Fe.